BeaconCMS/live_monaco_editor/README.md

 end
 ```

+_More operations will be supported in new releases._

 ### Multiple editors in the same page

 Give an unique ID to each editor instance to create multiple editors: